-BATTERY CHARGE METER OPTION
+BATTERY CHARGE METER

 The green and yellow lights show how much charge is left in your battery.
 A flashing red light will warn you that the battery is getting low.

 Two flashing red lights mean you must have the battery changed or recharged.
+This also means you will not be able to raise the forks.